 The Liberal Studies Concentration is designed for students interested in entering the Teaching Profession (Elementary and Special Education).
 Courses taken within this concentration will satisfy lower-division coursework requirements for Liberal Studies Majors at California State University Northridge as well as at other universities.
 The required courses for the Liberal Studies - Multiple Subject Teacher Prep Concentration will help prepare students for transfer, but WILL NOT meet all the Liberal Studies requirements for transfer.
-Please consult with a counselor and the Transfer Center for specific information regarding your intended major at the specific colleges/universities of choice
+Please consult with a counselor and the Transfer Center for specific information regarding your intended major at the specific colleges/universities of choice.

-NOTE: A minimum of 60 units and a cumulative GPA of 2.0 or higher must be completed to earn the Associate in Arts Degree.
-Always consult a counselor for information on graduation requirements, residency requirements and transfer information.
+NOTE: A minimum of 60 units must be completed to earn the Associate in Arts Degree.
+These are only the requirements for the major.
+Always consult a counselor for information on graduation requirements and transfer information.

-ASSOCIATE IN ARTS - Multiple Subject Teacher Preparation
+ASSOCIATE IN ARTS - Liberal Studies: Multiple Subject Teacher Preparation Program Learning Outcomes -